Registration & Luncheon

 High Noon: A Pricing Negotiation Master Class

-Budget predictability is of paramount concern for law firm clients.
-Indeed, with continued financial pressures influencing clients’ decisions to bring more work in-house, the proliferation of fixed fee arrangements on large and small engagements has become almost axiomatic in the current market.
-And yet, despite such routine behavior, a major lament for in-house counsel and their corporate procurement colleagues is the continued inability of law firm personnel to adhere to budgetary proposals.
+Budget predictability is a top concern for law firm clients.
+Indeed, with continued financial pressures influencing clients’ decisions to bring more work in-house, the proliferation of alternative arrangements and adherence to budgets on large and small engagements has become almost axiomatic in the current market.
+And yet, a major lament for in-house counsel and their corporate procurement colleagues is the difficulty of lawyers adhering to budgetary proposals.
 This advanced pricing workshop asks attendees to engage directly with legal customers in mock negotiation exercises.
-Participants will gain unique insight around strategic conversations, client pain points and much more within a collegial yet purposeful setting.
+Participants will gain unique insight around strategic conversations, client pain points and much more within a collegial yet purposeful setting

 Christopher P. Ende, Law Firm Pricing, Solutions, and Panel Management Leader, General Electric